Software

 Manual of the Church of the Nazarene

-The electronic edition of the official agreed-upon statement of faith, practice, and polity for the International Church of the Nazarene; built with the custom WordPress plugin ManualMaker; undergoing development in 42 languages
+Used to publish the electronic edition of the official agreed-upon statement of faith, practice, and polity for the International Church of the Nazarene from 2017–23; built with the custom WordPress plugin ManualMaker; developed in 42 languages

 ⛏️ Mine Shaft